Throughout each of his murders, Robert Berdella kept detailed notes and photos of his tortured and raped victims.

 They also found a stenographer’s pad meticulously detailing the abduction, torture, rape, and murder of six young men from around the area.

-This house, 4315 Charlotte Street, belonged to the Kansas City Butcher, one of the most deranged serial killers in history, and the crimes he committed within those four walls are chilling to the bone.
+This house, 4315 Charlotte Street, belonged to the Kansas City Butcher, one of the most deranged serial killers in history.

 Robert Berdella, the man who would grow up to become this terrifying killer, grew up in a deeply religious Roman Catholic family in Cuyahoga Falls, Ohio in the early 1950s.